Amrutha-avidi/health-flex-AmruthaAvidi/server/README.md

 ### Issues and Troubleshooting:
 - If you face any trouble regarding the nodemon package try to install it globally and run using the command npm install nodemon.

+### Testing
+To run and check the working of the routes, use the chrome extension called TALEND or POSTMAN

 ### Contact Information:
 - Name: Avidi Amruthavalli
 - Contact Number : 6303511688